adidas/api-guidelines/protocol/content-negotiation.md

 # Content Negotiation
 Every API MUST implement and every API Consumer MUST use [HTTP content negotiation](https://tools.ietf.org/html/rfc7231#section-3.4) where a representation of a resource is requested.

-> NOTE: The content negotiation plays the key role in evolving an API, change management and versioning.
+> NOTE: The content negotiation plays the key role in evolving an API, **change management and versioning**.

 #### Example
 A client is programmed to use the `application/vnd.example.resource+json; version=2` media type.
 The client requests a representation of the `/greeting` resource in desired the media type (including its version) from the server: